current position

 • enriched science society interfaces

-• design+diversity | ethics+aesthetics across materials, bodies, contexts, and perspectives.
+• design+diversity | ethics+aesthetics (writ large) across materials, bodies, contexts, and perspectives.

 • situated sustainability transitions

-• more-than-human health
+• more-than-only-human health

-• more-than-human flourishing
+• multispecies flourishing

 In parallel to my work in Sweden and Denmark, I sit on the Academic Council at the Estonian Academy of Art Doctoral School; I represent Denmark on the committee of the European Network for Environmental Citizenship COST Action 16229; and am an associate editor on She-Ji: The Journal of Design, Economics and Innovation.